Skip to content

 What Happens on Reload

-• Template files (.twig, .html) -- Templates are re-read from disk on the next render.
-The browser reloads to display the updated output.
+• Template files (.twig, .html) -- Re-read from disk on the next render.

 Activation